 This award is for First Nations, Métis or Inuit authors of English-language literary works for young adults, and guarantees a purchase of the winning works for distribution to schools, libraries, and Friendship Centres.
 Eligible publishers must submit books or manuscripts.

-The CBC Literary Prizes are awarded annually to Canadian writers for original and unpublished works in English and French in each of three categories: Short Story, Creative Nonfiction, and Poetry.
+The CBC Literary Awards are awarded annually to Canadian writers for original and unpublished works in English and French in each of three categories: Short Story, Creative Nonfiction, and Poetry.
 First Prize is worth $6,000; non-winning finalists in each category receive $1,000.
 Entries must be submitted to the CBC.

 The awards, worth up to $10,000, are given biennially to recognize literary excellence by Canadian writers who write on Japan or related themes and by Canadian translators of books from Japanese into English or French.
 Eligible publishers must nominate books.